A swishing (or clothes-swapping) party is a fun way for

 whether additional cover is available.
 Hold an auction or raffle.

-but if you're selling or providing alcohol you will need a TEN
+swishing event, but if you're selling or providing alcohol you will

-area, plus a dedicated space for the swish.
-Have a changing area
+milling-around area, plus a dedicated space for the swish.
+Have a

-with mirrors, and additional space for people to sit and chat.
-Have
+changing area with mirrors, and additional space for people to sit

-a separate coat rail/cloakroom to stop coats getting mixed up with
+and chat.
+Have a separate coat rail/cloakroom to stop coats getting

 a print-friendly PDF version of our step-by-step guide to running a